AMWA-TV/maj/README.md

 It is not recommended to mix different vendor's extensions in the same file.

-Support for SMPTE 436 that is in common use for the carriage of ancillary data in MXF files is also implemented as an extension:
+Support for SMPTE ST 436 that is in common use for the carriage of ancillary data in MXF files is also implemented as an extension:

-* SMPTE 436 extensions in package `tv.amwa.maj.extensions.st436` and registered with `ST436Factory.initialize()`.
+* SMPTE ST 436 extensions in package `tv.amwa.maj.extensions.st436` and registered with `ST436Factory.initialize()`.

 #### Auto-generation

-.
+Utilities are provided to automatically generated files to and from different representations of AAF data models, including Java classes that can be used as extensions.
+These include:

+* `MetaDictionaryGenerator` in package `tv.amwa.maj.io.mxf` can be used to generate a SMPTE 2001-1 meta-dictionary from a given list of classes.
+Pass in the AAF base classes and you get the model published as SMPTE 2001-2.
+* `XSDGenerator`, also in package `tv.amwa.maj.io.mxf` is used to generate an XML Schema (XSD) that can be used to validate a Reg-XML document.
+* `AutoGeneration` in package `tv.amwa.maj.util` can take a meta-dictionary in the format specified for Reg-XML and create a set of Java classes that can be registered with MAJ.
+* `TestGeneration` takes a meta-dictionary file and creates a set of JUnit tests for classes that represent that meta-dictionary.
+* `RP224ToJava` converts a CSV file representation of SMPTE RP 224 metadata registry into Java static values that helps with the process of registering with the warehouse.

 ## License